illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Channel to secondary actors:** User database

 **Open issues:**
-If the login page provides the option to access the system through third-party logins, how will this be presented on the screen?
+1. If the login page provides the option to access the system through third-party logins, how will this be presented on the screen?
-How will error messages be displayed on the screen?
+2. How will error messages be displayed on the screen?

+**Use case:** Allow players to communicate during gameplay using in-game chat

+**Iteration:** 1

+**Primary Actor:** Player

+**Goal in context:** Player can communicate with opponents during a match

+**Preconditions:** The player is actively playing a multiplayer game

+**Trigger:** The player selects the chat icon on the game interface during a match

+**Scenario:**
+1. Player selects the “chat” button displayed during the match
+2. A chat bar is displayed on the screen, through which players are enabled to type the message they wish to send to their opponents
+3. Player types a message to opponent
+4. Player selects “send” option on the screen to deliver their message
+5. Player may also receive messages from opponents

+**Post conditions:** The player has communicated with their opponent during an ongoing multiplayer game

+**Exceptions:**
+1. If there is an error that prevents communication, the system will display an error message
+2. Any inappropriate messages sent by a player will be filtered by the system and will not be received by opponent

+**Priority:** Medium.
+May increase player’s sense of community and enhance their experience using the system, but not required in order to play games

+**When available:** Second or third iteration

+**Frequency of use:** Somewhat frequent.
+Different players may choose to utilize this functionality more or less frequently based on personal preference.

+**Channel to actor:** The interface available to users during a game match

+**Secondary actors:** N/A

+**Channel to secondary actors:** N/A

+**Open issues:**
+1. When a player receives a message from an opponent, will the system automatically open the chat bar on the receiving player’s end, or will they receive a notification which prompts them to open the chat bar on their own (if they choose to do so)?
+2. What message/warning will the system display to users who write inappropriate/offensive messages?